 This strategy helps them become more affordable for beginners; if they used neck-through construction, they’d be considerably more expensive.

 However, make no mistake; bolt-on does not necessarily mean cheap in price and quality!
 Plenty of high-end guitars use bolt-on necks by major brands like Fender, Charvel, and Ibanez.

 Many expensive instruments use bolt-on necks because there are other pros to having one that you can learn more about as you continue to read on.

 In contrast to neck-through-body guitars, which can sometimes be impossible to fix or, at the very least, very costly due to the nature of their construction, guitars with bolt-on necks come with significantly less risk.

 Although it’s tragic to break any kind of guitar neck, if you have a bolt-on, it’s much more straightforward to remove the old broken neck and find a direct replacement for it.

 If you’ve ever noticed, some of the most active guitarists on stage, such as Herman Li and Yngwie Malmsteen, use bolt-on guitars.

-Even if you don’t have a broken guitar neck, bolt-on guitars can allow you to change or upgrade your existing one too potentially.
+Even if you don’t have a broken guitar neck, bolt-on guitars can potentially allow you to change or upgrade your existing one.

 As long as it matches the dimensions of your original neck, so it fits, you can swap it out for one with a different type of fretboard wood, or speaking of Malmsteen, get a neck with a scalloped fretboard.